Sciences Po: 1872 to 1945: Free School of Political Sciences

-1945 to the 1990s: Institute of Political Sciences of Paris

-1945: Re-foundation
+1945: Refoundation

-Sciences Po underwent significant reforms in the aftermath World War II in 1945.
-At France's liberation from Nazi occupation, the public servants were accused of collaborating with the Vichy regime and Nazi Germany.
-Sciences Po was then directly concerned by the draining goal of the National Council of the Resistance.
-Communist politicians including Georges Cogniot accused the school to be the "home of collaboration" with Nazi Germany and proposed abolishing the ELSP entirely and founding a new state-run administration college on its premises.
-To fight against this, Roger Seydoux, Jacques Chapsal and André Siegfried, from the school, excluded the most compromised (with Vichy and Nazi Germany) members of the school's staff, defended the school against accusation of collaboration and built up a communication campaign to save the school.
+Sciences Po underwent significant reforms in the aftermath of World War II in 1945.
+At France's liberation from Nazi occupation, the public servants were accused of collaborating with the Vichy regime and Nazi Germany Communist politicians including Georges Cogniot accused the school to be the "home of collaboration" with Nazi Germany and proposed abolishing the ELSP entirely and founding a new state-run administration college on its premises.
+The school, however, had also trained eight out of the thirteen ministers of the Provisional Government of the French Republic, and several prominent members of the French Resistance.
+In order for the school not to be replaced, the director Roger Seydoux, his aid Jacques Chapsal and the school's most famous professor, André Siegfried, excluded those among the school's staff who were most compromised with the Vichy regime and Nazi Germany, and defended the school against accusation of collaboration and built up a communication campaign to save the school.

-The choice would be made by France's Provisional Government, under Charles de Gaulle.
-Eight of its thirteen ministers were alumni from the school.
-They made the future of the school escape from the Parliament's control to end up in their own hands.
-Michel Debré, alumnus, Jules Jeanneney, alumnus whose son just came out of the school, and Roger Grégoire, alumnus, decided that the school would be preserved but under a new structure.
-Two separate legal entities were created: the Institut d'études politiques (IEP) and the Fondation Nationale des Sciences Politiques (National Foundation of Political Science) or FNSP.
-Both entities were tasked by the French government to ensure "the progress and the spread, both within and outside France, of political science, economics, and sociology".
-FNSP, a private foundation that receives generous subsidies from the government, manages the IEP de Paris, owns its buildings and libraries, and determines its budget.
+The choice regarding the future of the school would be made by France's Provisional Government, under Charles de Gaulle.
+The alumni Michel Debré, Jules Jeanneney and Roger Grégoire decided that the school would be preserved but transformed in a new structure.
+Two separate legal entities were created: the Institut d'études politiques (English: Institute of political studies) and the Fondation Nationale des Sciences Politiques (National Foundation of Political Science) or FNSP.
+Both were tasked by the French government to ensure "the progress and the spread, both within and outside France, of political science, economics, and sociology".
+The FNSP, a private foundation, manages the IEP de Paris, owns its buildings and libraries, and determines its budget.
 The two entities work together in lockstep, however, as the director of the school is, by tradition, also the administrator of FNSP.
 This institutional arrangement gives Sciences Po a unique status, as the school draws most of its resources through substantial government subsidies to FNSP, but does not subject it to many government interventions and regulations, giving it a much higher level of autonomy compared to other French universities and schools.
 The epithet Sciences Po is applied to both entities, which inherited the reputation previously vested in ELSP.

 The public-private nature of Sciences Po, Paris, also distinguishes it from a network of institutes of political studies throughout the country that were inspired by its curriculum, namely in Strasbourg, Lyon, Aix, Bordeaux, Grenoble, Toulouse, Rennes and Lille.
 They are not to be confused with the seven campuses of Sciences Po in France.

 The government also established in 1945 the École Nationale d'Administration (ENA), an elite postgraduate school for training government officials.
 From then on, the Grands Corps de l'Etat were obliged to recruit new entrants from ENA.
 Sciences Po became the school of choice for those hoping to enter the ENA, and so retained its dominant place in educating high-ranking officials.